-In 2012 I resigned from Hargreaves Associates and started my long-awaited second career by accepting a tenure-track Assistant Professor position at the University of Minnesota.
+After nearly two decades in professional practice, I started my long-awaited second career by accepting a tenure-track Assistant Professor position at the University of Minnesota.
 Since joining the landscape architecture faculty, I have been able to make significant positive contributions towards reshaping the MLA curriculum.
 This has included my leadership of a complete restructuring of the MLA landscape infrastructure and technology curriculum (i.e. “construction”); the re-calibration of two graduate studios and two undergraduate lecture courses; the development of a new professional practice course pedagogy; and the creation of an advanced landscape infrastructure theory seminar.
 This work has been complemented by efforts in recruitment and service to the Department, College and larger Twin Cities community.
 I presently serve on the UMN College of Design Diversity Committee, which received the 2015-16 Lillian H. Williams Award in recognition of our work towards the support and advancement of the principles of equal opportunity, equity and diversity.

 A centerpiece of my instruction is an award-winning, post-industrial urbanism studio that I developed to examine issues of massive change associated with the Anthropocene paradigm.
 Working with stakeholders in Seattle, Portland, Chicago and, most recently, Cleveland, the studio challenges students to address the complex “real world” design issues that will be at the forefront for tomorrow’s landscape architect.
 These issues include climate change, post-peak oil, remediation, water scarcity, environmental justice, food scarcity and shrinking cities, among others.
 The studio pedagogy is also closely aligned with my research interests relative to the emerging Anthropocene paradigm and the articulation of new theories of human-environment relationships and their potential application to design.